-Finally the head screw put his head round the door and we put him in the Centre too.
-We already had seven hostages there but Manolo went out again to get the screw from the workshop.
-Having had to rush down because of the way things were going, he hadn't been able to take him last time.
-This time he took him floor with the string used for sewing the footballs.
+Without thinking twice we went up to the screw who was walking around the workshop.
+We grabbed him, put the knife to his throat and took him into his office where we tied him on the floor with the string used for sewing the footballs.
 His feet tied to his neck and his hands behind his back.
 He stayed there, unable to move an inch-out cold.
 Then we went down to the Centre and neutralised the head screw and three others.
 We surprised the four of them while they were chattering away.
 When we stood in front of them armed with knives they were aghast, with idiotic smiles on their faces.